Skip to main content

 Psycho (1960)

 One of the most influential movies of the genre, Alfred Hitchcock's Psycho, codified many of the tropes and ideologies that horror films use today.
 One sequence (possibly the most referenced scene within all of film studies) has Norman Bates spy on Marion Crane through a peephole where he watches her undress.
 In that moment, we take on his perspective and see Marion undressing through the hole in the wall.
 The thing he sees is the thing we see: we have become Norman Bates, the predator, the bad guy.
-We are indulging in this voyeuristic, sinful behavior with Norman and so become complicit in it.
-And aren’t most of us here at the movie just to watch screaming ladies get some stabby-stabbies anyway?
+We are indulging in this voyeuristic, sinful behavior with Norman and so become complicit in it--aren’t most of us here at the movie just to watch screaming ladies get some stabby-stabbies anyway?
 By forcing us to identify with the guy peeping on Marion, the film is exposing our own appetites for evil: We are all Norman Bates.

 The Ring (2002)